Ivie Anderson: Early life

-Ivie Anderson was born July 10, 1905, in Gilroy, California.
-Although her mother's name is unknown, her father was Jobe Smith.
-From 1914 to 1918 (age nine to 13), Anderson attended St. Mary's Convent and studied voice.
-At Gilroy grammar school and Gilroy High School, she joined glee club and choral society.
-She also studied voice under Sara Ritt while in Nannie H. Burroughs Institution in Washington, D.C.
+Ivie Anderson was born on July 10, 1905, in Gilroy, California, to father Jobe Smith and an unknown mother.
+From 1914 to 1918, Anderson attended St. Mary's Convent and studied voice.
+At Gilroy Grammar School and Gilroy High School, she joined glee club and choral society.
+She studied voice under Sara Ritt while at the Nannie H. Burroughs Institution in Washington, D.C.
 From 1930 to 1945, Anderson lived at 724 East 52nd Place in Los Angeles, part of the 52nd Place Historic District.

 Career

 Anderson's singing career began around 1921 with performances in Los Angeles.
 In 1924, she toured with the musical Shuffle Along.
 By 1925, she had performed in Cuba, the Cotton Club in New York City, and Los Angeles with the bands of Paul Howard, Curtis Mosby, and Sonny Clay.
 In 1928, she sang in Australia with Clay's band and starred in Frank Sebastian's Cotton Club in Los Angeles in April.
 Soon after, she began touring in the United States as a solo singer.